 and double occupancy rooms, with a lounge on each floor and a large lounge on the

 E.L.
 Bartlett, known as Bob, was born in Seattle, Washington, on April 20, 1904.
 He lived in Fairbanks from 1905 to 1933 and attended the Alaska Agricultural College and School of Mines and the University of Washington.
 Bartlett was named congressional secretary to Anthony J. Dimond, his close friend who had been elected Alaska's delegate to Congress in 1933.
 He succeeded Dimond and began the first of seven consecutive terms as Alaska's delegate to Congress.
-When statehood was granted to Alaska, something he was instrumental in making happen, Bartlett was elected U.S. senator and served in that post until his death.
+After Congress granted Alaska statehood, an act that Bartlett was instrumental in securing, he was elected U.S. senator and served in that post until his death in 1968.

 • Ivar Skarland Hall opened in 1964 as the "new women's dorm," to accommodate about 140 students in double and single rooms.
 The four-story hall was converted to coed in 1975.
 It is now one of two halls dedicated for first-year students.
 Renovations were most recently completed in 2019.
 Skarland has lounges on the second and fourth floors, a laundry room on the third floor and a large study hall on the ground floor.